 Foreigners have a hard time penetrating through the smiling veneer of Thai faces and Thais have a hard time with the direct and straightforward approach of westerners.
 Opposites do not attract here.

 What kinds of inter-cultural relationships exist here?
 The main one is the relationship between western men and Thai women.
 This is the subject of another article, but in a nutshell many Thai women want to be in relationships with westerners for various reasons with the economic ones being number one.

-Relationships beween Thai men and western women are very rare.
-Most Thai men are somewhat afraid of the straightforward, direct and selfconfident attitude of western women which is totally different from the attitude of Thai women.
+Relationships between Thai men and western women exist, but they are are not very common.
+Most Thai men are somewhat afraid of the straightforward, direct and self-confident attitude of western women which is totally different from the attitude of Thai women.